 Pork, Chicken, Seafood, and Other Main Dishes With Fennel

 When you want a heart- and soul-warming stewed meal, but don't have the time to babysit the oven, slow-cooking can be a great option.
-Before you leave for work in the morning, throw a pork shoulder and a few other ingredients into your slow cooker (or a multi-cooker, such as an Instant Pot, that has a slow-cooker function—we prefer the added versatility of multi-cookers and pressure cookers), and when you come home, you'll be greeted with tender meat coated in a fragrant sauce.
+Before you leave for work in the morning, throw a pork shoulder and a few other ingredients into your slow cooker (or a multi-cooker, such as an Instant Pot, that has a slow-cooker function—we prefer the added versatility of multi-cookers and pressure cookers), and when you come home, you'll be greeted with tender meat coated in an aromatic sauce.
 Here, the pork is cooked with sautéed fennel and onions, crushed tomatoes, Mediterranean herbs, and white wine.
 Shred with two forks, mound on top of cooked pasta, and sprinkle with Parmesan for a filling dinner.

 The subtle licorice flavor of fennel is highlighted in this stir-fry when paired with celery root, which has its own mild anise notes.
 We add celery matchsticks and slices of sweet dried Chinese sausage, too, and flavor the dish with nam phrik pao (Thai roast-chili jam) and lots of garlic.

-When you know the best way to perfectly roast a chicken, you don't need to flavor it with much more than salt and pepper—but a balanced spice rub will add warm, complex flavor to make it even better.
+When you know the best way to roast a chicken, you don't need to flavor it with much more than salt and pepper—but a balanced spice rub will add warm, complex flavor to make it even better.
 This recipe uses a rub made with fennel and coriander seed, peppercorns, cinnamon, salt, cayenne pepper, allspice, and ancho chili powder.
 Serve with roasted red potatoes, roasted lemon halves, and a simple white wine pan sauce.

 Though bouillabaisse is traditionally made with seafood, the tomatoes, saffron, and fennel that typically flavor the stew work just as well with chicken.
-Serve the dish with a stack of crusty bread slices and our quick version of aioli, made by mixing grated garlic, lemon juice, olive oil, and cayenne into store-bought mayo.
-It's wonderful dolloped into the stew as a garnish or slathered on top of bread.
+Serve the dish with a stack of crusty bread slices and our quick version of rouille, made by mixing grated garlic, lemon juice, olive oil, and cayenne into store-bought mayo.
+It's wonderful dolloped into the stew as a garnish, or slathered on top of bread.

 Despite what you may have been served in restaurants, traditional bouillabaisse isn't primarily a shellfish stew; it's a fish stew before anything else, with the shellfish remaining very much optional.
 That said, this recipe allows you to customize the fish with whatever's most accessible at your local markets, though we do suggest using a good variety of delicate, firm, lean, and oily specimens if possible—and sure, throw in some mussels and crab, too, if you want.
 Fennel, orange zest, and a pinch of saffron, plus fennel seed and Pernod or pastis if you've got it, provide an aromatic combination that keeps this bouillabaisse true to the dish's Provençal origins.